probonopd/font-leutkirch/README.md

 # Rotation

-Rotation is an open font designed by the communnity based on an original design by TypoDesign Lab.
+Rotation is an open font designed by the community based on an original design by TypoDesign Lab.
 Inc.

 ### Project status
 **NOTE: This is a development font.
 It is not yet ready for wider use or distribution to end-users.**